fastbolt/excel-writer/README.md

 - horizontal-alignment: center
 - color: FF366092 (blue)

-## NOTES
+## HINTS
 * Floats have a preset decimal length of 2 (0.12), but that can be configured with the 4th parameter of the ColumnSetting constructor or its method setDecimalLength().
 * PHP and Excel have problems working with large numbers.
-Pass numbers with 16+ digits as strings to a string columns to display them correctly.
+Pass numbers with 16+ digits as strings to string columns to display them correctly.

 ## Example usage